noreajs/common/README.md

 ### Obj.pluckNested

-The _Arr.pluckNested_ method extract a list of property values.
+The _Obj.pluckNested_ method extract a list of property values.

 Method import